Nonye2K3/chia/Updating-beta-software.md

 If you do not have the software or plots, and want to install from scratch, follow the instructions in [INSTALL](https://github.com/Chia-Network/chia-blockchain/wiki/INSTALL) from the wiki.

-Before you update, if you have set the chia root, you should unset it before continuing [checking and unsetting](https://www.cyberciti.biz/faq/linux-osx-bsd-unix-bash-undefine-environment-variable/).
+Before you update, if you have set the CHIA_ROOT env variable, you should unset it before continuing [checking and unsetting](https://www.cyberciti.biz/faq/linux-osx-bsd-unix-bash-undefine-environment-variable/).
 Also remove it from ~/.bashrc or ~/.zshrc if you have added it before.

 Otherwise, to update to the newest beta release (from an earlier beta release), do the following, from a terminal in the chia-blockchain directory:
 1. `. ./activate && chia-stop-all`